omer84/hello-world1/README.md

 =======
 "Automating AWS with Terraform"
 >>>>>>> main
-"We are using git branches to track changes"
+"We are using git branches to track changes and see"